 6. Peanut butter for PB2 – This is a staple food for many peoples diets.
 I know it is for mine!
 It’s like a huge treat!
 A great way to reduce the calories is to trade your regular jar of peanut butter for PB2.
 Regular Jiffy peanut butter has 190 calories in 2 tablespoons.
 PB2 has only 45 calories per 2 tablespoons. that is only ¼ of the calories.
 That’s amazing!

 7. Sugar for Stevia – sweetener is lower in calories and a lot sweeter than sugar.
 For example, ½ cup of regular white sugar is about 372 calories.
-In the Trulicious blend it is ⅓ of that, about 124 calories per ½ cup.
-Or think of it this way when comparing the amount of sweetness in the flavor, for every 3 spoons of sugar you only need one spoon of Trulicious.
+With Stevia, it is ⅓ of that, about 124 calories per ½ cup.
+Or think of it this way when comparing the amount of sweetness in the flavor, for every 3 spoons of sugar you only need one spoon of Stevia.

 8. Pasta for Spaghetti Squash – One of the best tasting carbohydrates there is.
 I love pasta!
 But I know I always go over my calorie , limit with just a small serving.
 A great substitute for the pasta is Spaghetti Squash.
 If you roast the squash and then dig out the inside that looks like noodles, voila!
 Pasta dinner is served!

 9. Pasta for Zucchini – Another great substitute for Pasta is zucchini.
 How?
 Simply make strips or ribbon like noodles from the zucchini and steam it or state it in a pan.
 One zucchini only has 33 calories in a medium size.